Chowk Bazaar

-Chawk Bazaar is a sprawling wholesale market area in Dhaka, Bangladesh, with hundreds of shops, market stalls and vendors.
+Chowk Bazaar is a sprawling wholesale market area in Dhaka, Bangladesh, with hundreds of shops, market stalls and vendors.
 It dates to the 17th century CE when the area was under Mughal rule.
 The bazaar is located in the Chowkbazar Thana part of Old Dhaka.

 Beside the market square is Chawk Mosque, built in 1676 by Shaista Khan, the Subahdar of Mughal Bengal.
-It is 94 feet long, 80 feet wide and has three domes.
+It is 94 feet long and 80 feet wide and has three domes.